-Numerous museums, religious buildings, historical architecture, and events will consume your time here and before you realise, your holiday will be over.
-You’ll need many more days than just 5 to really explore and experience this delightful city!
+Numerous museums, religious buildings, historical architecture, and events consume your time and before you realise it’s happening, your holiday is over.
+You need many more days than just 5 to really explore and experience this delightful city.

 Tip: This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.

-The train also has a 1st class carriage if you want to indulge or loaded with cash, and a dining cart in only several carriages.
+The train also has a 1st class carriage if you want to indulge or are loaded with cash.
+A dining cart is only available in several carriages.

-Although the Złoty (Polish currency) is used throughout Poland, the Russian cabbie that picked us up from the station quoted in Euros.
-This set the scene and I explained to the cabbie I only had Złoty.
-Interesting that he instantly knew the price in his own currency…nice try.
+Although the Złoty (Polish currency) is used throughout Poland, the Russian cabbie that picking us up from the station today quotes his price in Euros.
+This sets the scene whilst I explain to the cabbie I only have Złoty.
+Interesting that he instantly knows the price in his own currency – nice try…